ringosuen/3522_A01070413/Assignments/Assignment 1/README.md

 ## Each Pokemon has different personalities:

 - Snorlax: Health decreases slowly, but he gets hungry real fast!
-- Charizard: Hard to please this one, it's happiness decreases quickly, but hunger level rises slowly.
+- Charizard: Hard to please this one, his happiness decreases quickly, but hunger level rises slowly.
 - Dragonite: A balanced beauty.
 Nothing out of the ordinary.